Rachana0hub/fullstack-development/README.md

-This repository contains material for the Full Stack Development section.
+This repository contains material for the Full Stack Development section. here Javascript work as backend

-Files Included are:
+Files Included here
-- architecture diagram (Frontend → Backend → Database diagram)
+- architecture diagram.png
-- login.html (Login form)
+This demonstrates:
-- login.js (login logic)
+the understanding of html,css and js.
-This demonstrates how frontend, backend, and database interact through a login use case.
+Understanding of frontend, backend and database.